Nice to meet you.

 • Integrations: can’t access external features, such as the built-in camera or microphone.

-How web apps are built
+How are web apps built?

 Mobile app pros

-• Faster Speed: experience quicker overall usability.
+• Faster speed: experience quicker overall usability.

 • Native promotional options: market your app within the app store.